 We have all had moments when we felt unsafe or vulnerable or when bad things happened to us because we weren’t paying attention.
-Developing our situational awareness skills can make sure we stay safe and feel confident in our ability to take care of ourselves.
+Being more aware of our surroundings can make sure we stay safe and feel confident in our ability to take care of ourselves.

 When we know what to do in potentially dangerous situations, we feel more confident.
 This can actually reduce the likelihood of someone else preying on us.

 Of course, we don’t want to spend our lives worrying about the bad things that might happen.
 But if we have a few tactics ready for difficult situations, this leaves us free to relax and enjoy our lives.